 On the downside, processing costs are relatively high, and unusually large transactions can cause account holds.
 Also, net proceeds can take up to three days to be deposited into your bank account.

 Each foodservice business has specific POS system needs.
-These four restaurant-driven POS systems feature integrated restaurant merchant accounts.
+These four restaurant payment processing providers offer restaurant-driven systems feature integrated restaurant merchant accounts.

 2. Lightspeed Restaurant